Life Ready Physio & Pilates Midland

 Stephanie Higgs’s profile

-Eighty years ago, the Midland Railway Workshops provided the Western Australian Government with railway production and maintenance, operational until 1971.
+The Midland Railway Workshops once provided the Western Australian Government with railway production and maintenance, operational until 1971.
 Today, this historical and breathtaking site houses a GP medical super clinic and our very own Life Ready Physio Midland.
-With a full size and comprehensive gym, our Midland location provides the highest quality physiotherapy services alongside gym rehabilitation, Clinical Pilates classes, remedial massage therapy, lymphoedema management, women’s health physiotherapy and exercise physiology.
+With a full size and comprehensive gym, our Midland location provides the highest quality physiotherapy services alongside gym rehabilitation, supervised exercise sessions (incorporating Pilates inspired exercises), remedial massage therapy, lymphoedema management, women’s health physiotherapy and exercise physiology.

-The Life Ready Physio Midland team boasts a group of highly experienced and skilled practitioners working with neck and back pain as well as a wide range of sports injuries, athletes looking for performance improvement and those requiring work injury or motor vehicle accident rehabilitation.
+The Life Ready Physio Midland team boasts a group of highly experienced and skilled practitioners who are dedicated to assist clients with neck and back pain as well as a wide range of sports injuries, athletes looking for performance improvement or those requiring work injury or motor vehicle accident rehabilitation.

-At Life Ready Physio Midland, we also service patients in surrounding suburbs including Swan View, Midvale, Middle Swan, Kalamunda, Helena Valley, Hazelmere, Ascot, Caversham, Bullsbrook, Mundaring, Toodyay, Jane Brooke, Henley Brook and Forrestfield.
+At Life Ready Physio Midland, we also clients in surrounding suburbs including Swan View, Midvale, Middle Swan, Kalamunda, Helena Valley, Hazelmere, Ascot, Caversham, Bullsbrook, Mundaring, Toodyay, Jane Brooke, Henley Brook and Forrestfield.

 Life Ready Physio Midland is a preferred provider for physiotherapy with Bupa, Medibank and HCF.
 We are also a preferred provider for lymphoedema management and women’s health physiotherapy with HBF.

-Anytime between 7.30am and 6.40pm Monday to Friday, and Saturday between 9am and 1pm outside of our group Pilates, LLLS and Life Now classes can be used for unsupervised use of our rehabilitation gym.
+Anytime between 7.30am and 6.40pm Monday to Friday, and Saturday between 9am and 1pm outside of our supervised exercise sessions, LLLS and Life Now classes can be used for unsupervised use of our rehabilitation gym.

 Phone: 08 9250 7772